 Article 22.
 Non-registration.
 Where, upon review, any of the following circumstances exists, the registration institution shall not register and shall provide written notice to the applicant:

-(II) The data source violates the provisions of laws and administrative regulations;
+(II) The data source violates the provisions of laws and regulations;

 (IV) The applicant has concealed actual circumstances or provided false certifications;

-(V) Other circumstances stipulated by laws and administrative regulations as not eligible for registration.
+(V) Other circumstances stipulated by laws and regulations as not eligible for registration.

 Article 23.
 Recording of rights limitations.
-Where the exercise of Data Property Rights is subject to the following limitations, the limitations shall be recorded by way of remark:
+Where any of the following circumstances exists, it shall be recorded by way of remark:

 (I) Where the term, conditions, or other matters of exercise of Data Property Rights are stipulated;